piyushjajoo/k8s-operators-course/module-07/labs/lab-02-rbac-security.md

 8. Label namespaces with `metrics: enabled` or `webhook: enabled` to allow access
 9. **Kubebuilder generates ServiceMonitor** in `config/prometheus/` - enable it!
 10. Use Prometheus UI **Status → Targets** to verify scraping is working
+11. The course setup script configures Prometheus to discover all ServiceMonitors
-11. The distroless base image is already used by kubebuilder
+12. The distroless base image is already used by kubebuilder
-12. Network Policies require a CNI that supports them (Calico, Cilium)
+13. Network Policies require a CNI that supports them (Calico, Cilium)

 ## Solutions